ReedNavigation.com

 Classes in celestial navigation and related topics

-A fast-paced, two-day introduction to celestial navigation from a 21st century perspective employing streamlined, practical, modern methods.
+A fast-paced introduction to celestial navigation from a 21st century perspective employing streamlined, practical, modern methods.

 We cover Sun sights in detail, correcting sights for dip, refraction, and other details to determine a "position fix" in latitude and longitude.
-We'll use efficient, modern Sun data from the "guidebook" which you will receive as part of this workshop, and we'll also learn the fundamentals of the standard Nautical Almanac.
-Under the dome of the Treworgy Planetarium, we'll learn how to determine compass direction quickly and reliably by the Sun in different latitudes, seasons, and times of day.
+We'll use efficient, modern Sun data from the "guidebook" which you will receive as part of this workshop.
+We'll learn about the diurnal motions of the Sun and stars in different latitudes and seasons.

 With everything you learn in this class and complete tables you will receive in class, you could navigate the oceans by sextant the very next day.
 This workshop covers the principle, use, and adjustment of modern sextants.
 You'll learn how to calibrate any sextant in just a few minutes to bring it to perfect working order.